 - Working permit business shall not interfere with SDoL students’ scheduled classes.
 Students who are enrolled in a school other than an SDoL school may apply during regular working permit service hours.

 - Working permits are issued only to students 14 through 17 years of age, including those who have been expelled or withdrawn.
 Students 18 years old or older are not required to have working permits.

 - The first time a working permit application is begun in this district, the parent/guardian must be present with the following documents:

-- Parent/Guardians drivers license or State photo ID card
+- Parent/Guardian driver’s license or State photo ID card

-- Once the sections of the work permit application have been completed by the students employer and the students physician (including the doctors office stamp showing address) the student may return without the parent/guardian to the SDOL work permit office.
+- Once the sections of the work permit application have been completed by the student’s employer, the student may return without the parent/guardian to the SDoL work permit office.
 The student must return every completed application in person.
 Applications may not be returned in the mail or by another party.
 The student must wait to sign the application in the presence of the issuing officer.